 - Duct tape to seal the entrance if transporting bees in an enclosed cab.
 It’s best to transport bees in a truck.
 Duct tape is not necessary in a truck.

 - First aid supplies for bee stings, as desired.

 Transfer the nuc from our equipment into yours.
-See This Post for how to do transfer the nuc.
 We want you to inspect your hive before you take it home.
 We especially want you to see eggs in the hive.